 Offering Crossroads at case closure has enabled clinicians to feel more confident discharging, knowing that if clients want to come back they can easily do so.
 Since the clinic has been running, they have not had any clients taking up the service.

-How is the clinic aligned to the THRIVE Framework (Wolpert et al., 2016)?
+How is the clinic aligned to the THRIVE Framework for system change (Wolpert et al., 2019)?

 The Crossroads Clinic has enabled Waltham Forest to become more THRIVE-like by allowing staff and their clients to think more explicitly about “endings”.
-The THRIVE conceptual framework advocates for clinicians to discuss “endings” with clients from the outset, acknowledging that this can be a hard conversation to have.
+The THRIVE Framework advocates for clinicians to discuss “endings” with clients from the outset, acknowledging that this can be a hard conversation to have.

 Many i-THRIVE sites grapple with this issue, particularly within the context of some children and young people not being “better” at the end of treatment.

 For Waltham Forest CAMHS Crossroads has helped increased clinicians confidence and reduce anxieties around ending treatment particularly with children and young people who may not have fully benefitted from treatment, or where risk is high.

 Crossroads is also THRIVE-like as it offers former clients reassurance that once they have ended treatment they will still be able to access support without undergoing re-referral.

 For more information about the Crossroads clinic at Waltham Forest CAMHS please contact Sam.Illaiee@nelft.nhs.uk.

 Written August 2017.